Spofforth Castle: Description

+History

+The terms of the Magna Carta are said to have been drawn up at Spofforth Castle.

 The Percy estates, including Spofforth, were confiscated after the rebellion against King Henry IV in 1408 and given to Sir Thomas Rokeby.
 They were later restored and then lost again in 1461 when the Percys supported the losing side in the War of the Roses.
 Spofforth was eventually returned to the family and remained inhabited by their steward, Sampson Ingleby, the father of Sir William and Jane Ingleby, until 1604.
 The castle was reduced to ruins during the English Civil War of 1642–1646.

 The castle was given to the Office of Works in 1924 by the 3rd Baron Leconfield.
-The ruins, primarily the west side of the original castle, are now listed as a grade II* listed building and under the guardianship of English Heritage as a tourist attraction.
+The ruins, primarily the west side oPercef the original castle, are now listed as a grade II* listed building and under the guardianship of English Heritage as a tourist attraction.
 They are managed by Spofforth-with-Stockeld Parish Council.

-In 1985 The People of Spofforth bought Castle Field for the lasting benefit of the community.
+In 1985 the people of Spofforth bought Castle Field for the lasting benefit of the community.